 Packing is an arduous task at the best of times; trying to squeeze in everything you think you will need for an extended stay overseas can be horrendous.
+But before we get into what to pack, you need to choose the appropriate luggage.

 The following suggestions are just that, suggestions.
 Makeshift, already acquired or borrowed items may do the job just as effectively as new ones.
 A lot of things can be bought on the road when you need them.
 Even though it might be nice to have new things to take away, save your money for your travels.
 The suggestions have been categories into: clothes, toiletries, documents and useful items.